jonibek95/Driver-Head-Pose-Estimation/README.md

 - **FSA-Net Var Capsule**
 - **FSA-Net NoS Capsule**

-Then averages their output → more stable & accurate predictions.
+Then average their output → more stable & accurate predictions.

 ### ✔️ **Smooth Predictions**
 A moving average filter (deque window) is used to avoid noisy angle jumps.